survivejs/webpack-book/manuscript/loading/02_images.md

 );
 ```

 If you are using React, then you use [babel-plugin-transform-react-jsx-img-import](https://www.npmjs.com/package/babel-plugin-transform-react-jsx-img-import) to generate the `require` automatically.
-In that case, you would end up with code like this:
+In that case, you would end up with code:

 ```javascript
 const Profile = () => (